MyRandomShit/tech-progression/reference_materials/96_auditor.md

 Looked up.

 Man standing in corner.
-Suit.
+Black trench coat.
+Fedora.
 Clipboard.

-Dragonfly drone on his shoulder.

 Writing.

+(How did he get in?
+Door was locked.)

 Morrison: "How did you—"